vyraun/CacheHog/README.md

 Each core has its own private L1 and L2 cache and the cores share the L3 cache, which in turn connects to the the DRAM main memory.

-Our goal is to evict other applications’ cache blocks, when run alongside them.
+Our goal is to evict other applicationsâ€™ cache blocks, when run alongside them.
 We do so by generating access patterns that evict   existing blocks residing in the L3 cache from the application we are trying to slowdown.